MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/execution_diagram.png" width="800">

-For reference, here's the kernel in the diagram above in plain OpenCL:
+Here's the kernel in the diagram above.
+It's written in plain OpenCL:

 ```cpp
 // Assumes P is bound as 32-bit float with read/write in the Bindings tab